Nergy101/astrodon/routes/demo.md

 [^1]: Deno's startup time is typically under 50ms, making it ideal for CLI tools and microservices.
 [^2]: Lua is one of the fastest scripting languages, with a small memory footprint and excellent performance characteristics.

+## How Lua Interpolation Works

+This page uses the `{{lua:script_name}}` syntax to embed Lua script results directly in the markdown.
+During the build process:

+1. The system finds all `{{lua:...}}` patterns
+2. Executes the corresponding Lua scripts
+3. Replaces the patterns with the script output
+4. Processes the result through the markdown pipeline

+The dynamic content you see above is generated fresh each time the site is built!

 ## What's Next?

 I'm excited to explore more advanced features like: